selimchiki/AppleWatchFaces/readme.md

 ## TODO:
-- add background shapes ( circle / square / side by side 2 color )
 - switch to SVG files for shapes : https://github.com/mchoe/SwiftSVG or https://github.com/pocketsvg/PocketSVG
 - make watch face chooser on main view TV + CV to allow for more settings
+- get ring settings / editor working

 ## IDEAS:
 - show name of current face on watch when first starting ( then fade it out )